WorkerFramework/worker-framework/worker-core.md

  input or output messages that we handle, we should increase this number.

  The main point here is that we create everything we possibly can to ensure sensible operation of our `Worker` in the constructor.
-This includes the result to be sent back in case our `doWork()` operation fails in some unexpected way.

  All Workers should be mindful for the Thread interrupt flag.
 If the Worker receives an `InterruptedException` it should propagate this.
 Periodically,